Fourth-Party Vendors: Managing Risk Throughout the Extended Supply Chain

 Mapping Fourth-Party Relationships

-Because you don't directly interact with fourth parties, having a sound strategy for identifying them during the procurement and due diligence process is vital.
-If you're going through a competitive bidding procedure with prospective third parties, then your request for proposal (RFP) should include a question concerning fourth parties.
-Of course, once you've narrowed it down to a finalist, you'll need to ask additional questions during the vendor onboarding phase.
-In addition to identifying the fourth parties your vendor will use, you should ask the following questions regarding each fourth party:
+Because you don't directly interact with fourth parties, it is vital to have a sound strategy for identifying them during the procurement and due diligence process.
+If you're going through a competitive bidding procedure with prospective third parties, your proposal request (RFP) should include a question concerning fourth parties.
+Once you've narrowed it down to a finalist, you must ask additional questions during the vendor onboarding phase.
+Besides identifying the fourth parties your vendor will use, you should ask the following questions regarding each fourth party:

-• Will they be dealing with any of your clients, customers, members or employees directly?
+• Will they deal directly with your clients, customers, members, or employees?

 • What kind of due diligence have you done on them in the previous 12 months?